424449/Viktor-Salihu-Unit-03-A-Digital-Portfolio/README.txt

-The home page is named "main"
+The home page is named "main.html"